 The sites included within the boundary of the Beijing facility were identified as 'at risk' by a watershed risk assessment using the World Resource Institute's (WRI) Baseline Water Stress (RAW) scores and an assessment tool developed by Maplecroft.
 The Beijing facility neither discharges to fresh or brackish surface water bodies nor withdraws water from brackish surface water, groundwater or produced/entrained water.
-Withdrawals and discharges in these categories were accordingly estimated as zero.
+Withdrawals from brackish surface water, non-renewable groundwater, produced and entrained water, and discharges to brackish water were accordingly estimated as zero.
 All of the water reported as withdrawn "from fresh surface water" was rainwater collected at the facility.
 Withdrawals from third-party sources are tracked as either water supplied from public/private utilities or water supplied from other sources.
 Third party destinations are categorized as industrial and sanitary wastewater discharged to public/private treatment works or wastewater trucked/hauled offsite.
 Discharges to groundwater are tracked as landscape irrigation (excluding process/sanitary discharges) and industrial and sanitary wastewater treated on-site and reused for irrigation.
-Water consumption is tracked separately in Cummins' environmental management system rather than being calculated as the difference between withdrawal and discharge.
-Changes in water withdrawal, consumption, and discharge were classified using the following system: +/- 5% as "about the same," between +/- 5% as "lower" or "higher," and greater than +/- 15% as "much higher" or "much lower."
+Water consumption is tracked separately rather than being calculated as the difference between withdrawal and discharge.
+Changes were classified using the following system: +/- 5% as "about the same," between +/- 5% and 15% as "lower" or "higher," and greater than +/- 15% as "much higher" or "much lower."